CoLRev-Environment/search-query/docs/source/index.rst

     #                                                ^^^

 Once we have created a :literal:`query` object, we can translate it for different databases.
-Note how the syntax is translated and how the search for :literal:`Title/Abstract` is spit into two elements:
+Note how the syntax is translated and how the search for :literal:`Title/Abstract` is split into two elements:

 .. code-block:: python
    :linenos: